Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 <a id="112-struct"></a>
 ## 1.12 STRUCT

 Structs are the central building block for composing data in Floyd.
 They are used in place of classes in other programming languages.
-Structs are always values and immutable.
+Structs are alway use value-semantics and are immutable.
 They are very fast and compact: behind the curtains copied structs shares state between them, even when partially modified.

 Every struct type automatically gets a constructor function with the same name.
 It is the only function that can create a value of the struct.
 Its arguments match the struct's members.